Bandidos Motorcycle Club: Europe

 There are approximately ninety Bandidos chapters in Europe.
 The first European chapter opened in Marseille in France in 1989.
 This was followed by expansion into the Nordic countries, with branches being established in Denmark in 1993, Sweden in 1994, and Finland and Norway in 1995.

 The German department of the Bandidos was chartered in 2000.
 Chapters were then founded in Italy in 2001 and on the Channel Islands in 2003.

 The Bandidos formed its first chapter in the Netherlands in 2014.
 The club was prohibited in the country in 2017, however.

 In recent years the club has also expanded heavily into Spain, Belgium, Estonia, Greece, England and Ireland.
 Additionally, it is reportedly considering establishing a presence in Russia and Eastern Europe.

 Asia

 In 2001, the Bandidos were established in Thailand via a merger with the Diablos Motorcycle Club in Pattaya.
 The club further expanded to Malaysia and Singapore in 2006.

-The first chapter opened in Abu Dhabi in the United Arab Emirates in 2016 and it is considered the first international motorcycle club to open in the Middle East.